teadulellari/intern-decision-engine-backend/README.md

+# Main branch (Intern branch)

+This main branch is representing the implementation that intern did.
+Review of TICKET101 and implementation of TICKET102 are done in separate branches.

+Convenient hyperlinks in order to see [TICKET101](https://github.com/teadulellari/intern-decision-engine-backend/tree/TICKET101-review) and [TICKET102](https://github.com/teadulellari/intern-decision-engine-backend/tree/TICKET102)

 # InBank Backend Service

 This service provides a REST API for calculating an approved loan amount and period for a customer.